'Game of Thrones' star named 2018 World's Strongest Man

 “The Mountain” now is also the 2018 World’s Strongest Man.

-“Game of Thrones” actor Hafþór Júlíus Björnsson took part in the 2018 World’s Strongest Man competition in the Philippines.
+“Game of Thrones” actor Hafþór Júlíus Björnsson took part in the 2018 World’s Strongest Man competition in the Philippines -- his seventh consecutive time participating in the event, Barbend reported.

-“Want to thank all of my family, friends and fans for supporting me along the way,” he wrote.
+“Want to thank all of my family, friends and fans for supporting me along the way,” Björnsson wrote.

 'GAME OF THRONES' SPIN-OFFS FACING SERIOUS BUDGET QUESTIONS